 We recognize that some students may choose to continue to wear a face mask regardless of vaccination status.
-Students are encouraged to continue to be Mindful of Each Other by supporting anyone who chooses to wear a face mask and avoid any pre-judgement or bias on their vaccination status.
+Students are encouraged to continue to be Mindful of Each Other by supporting anyone who chooses to wear a face mask and avoid any pre-judgment or bias on their vaccination status.

-We continue to collaborate with sister campuses and as their fall return to campus plans are confirmed, we will provide updates on policies Pitzer students should expect to follow while visiting sister campuses.
+We continue to collaborate with sister campuses and, as their fall return to campus plans are confirmed, we will provide updates on policies Pitzer students should expect to follow while visiting sister campuses.

 3. Physical Distancing